retarfi/language-pretraining/README.md

 </p>

 This is a repository of pretrained Japapanese transformer-based models.
+BERT, ELECTRA, RoBERTa, DeBERTa, and DeBERTaV2 is available.

-The models are available in Transformers by Hugging Face: [https://huggingface.co/izumi-lab](https://huggingface.co/izumi-lab).
+Our pre-trained models are available in Transformers by Hugging Face: [https://huggingface.co/izumi-lab](https://huggingface.co/izumi-lab).
 BERT-small, BERT-base, ELECTRA-small, ELECTRA-small-paper, and ELECTRA-base models trained by Wikipedia or financial dataset is available in this URL.

 **issue は日本語でも大丈夫です。**